I have been impressed with the urgency of doing. Knowing is not enough; we must apply. Being willing is not enough, we must do.

 This presentation covers what domestic violence and sexual assault are, why faith communities should address both, how to respond to the victim, and how to respond when the person who is abusive is a member of the congregation.

-To schedule one of the presentations above or to request another topic contact Abby Poyer, Director of Programs:
+To schedule one of the presentations above or to request another topic contact Hannah Poyer, Director of Programs:

 CAAFA provides awareness and prevention education in one-time presentations and multi-week long workshops to youth in a wide variety of education and social settings.
 Topics include: healthy relationships, interpersonal violence, conflict resolution, bullying, internet safety, managing emotions, and self-esteem.